The first correction is important: the 8,000-acre number was not the public-land transfer

 The official reconsideration packet shows a clear split inside Teton County.
 Two commissioners signed onto a county objection letter.
 Ron James sent his own September 15, 2025 letter declining to sign and saying the matter had already been appropriately decided at the state level.

-That matters because county commissioners were allowed to object, but under the state process they did not get a veto.
-The July 15 materials say the county gets 60 days to respond and then the issue goes back to the Land Board.
-So James' role was not to close the deal himself; it was to weaken local resistance while the state-level sale machinery kept moving.
+County commissioners were allowed to object, but under the state process they did not get a veto.
+The July 15 materials say the county gets 60 days to respond and then the matter goes back to the Land Board.

-The visible influence picture is money, gifts, and access, not a secret transfer I could already prove
+The visible influence picture is money, gifts, and access, not a hidden transfer already proved